-Linux is natural choice for most cases when it’s not required to run Windows-specific applications.
-While there are many free Linux distributions, I will only compare Debian, Ubuntu and CentOS in this article.
-Happy users of Fedora, openSUSE, Mandriva, Arch Linux, Gentoo, Slackware, Scientific Linux and less known distributions, as far as I know, won’t need persuasion to leave their favorite OS.
-I encourage you to become a regular viewer of DistroWatch, if you’re haven’t made up ypur mind about Linux preferences yet.
+Linux is a natural choice for most cases when it’s not required to run Windows-specific applications.
+While there are many free Linux distributions, I will only compare Debian, Ubuntu, and CentOS in this article.
+Happy users of Fedora, OpenSUSE, Mandriva, Arch Linux, Gentoo, Slackware, Scientific Linux, and less known distributions, as far as I know, won’t need persuasion to leave their favorite OS.
+I encourage you to become a regular viewer of DistroWatch if you’re haven’t made up your mind about Linux preferences yet.

 Let’s talk, in brief, about all the mentioned distros.

 Born in 1993, Debian is well known for its profound testing of every new feature/version, and thus of higher stability.
-It combines advantages of numerous packages available to end user with high stability and reliability.
+It combines the advantages of numerous packages available to end-user with high stability and reliability.
 The price of high stability is that packages are not the cutting edge of technologies – if you use Fedora or Ubuntu, you most probably have newer versions.

 Debian is a distro aimed at system administrators, rather than advanced users.
 It means it isn’t providing the most convenient user interface, or that many packages, including proprietary (non-free) software – a good example is Skype.

-You can also notice that Debian community is mostly helpful when asked about a technical question.
-All the above features make Debian a good choice when you need using OS for many users without re-installing/upgrading it on a regular basis.
+You can also notice that the Debian community is most helpful when asked about a technical question.
+All the above features make Debian a good choice when you need to use OS for many users without re-installing/upgrading it on a regular basis.

-Known since 2004, Ubuntu, based upon Debian infrastructure, is aimed at user’s convenience, more packages and newer versions available.
-It means that Ubuntu can be considered less stable (although none of Ubuntu-powered servers I use have had noticeable history of crashes and/or severe errors, preventing users from efficiently using the server.
+Known since 2004, Ubuntu, based upon Debian infrastructure, is aimed at user’s convenience, more packages, and newer versions available.
+It means that Ubuntu can be considered less stable (although none of the Ubuntu-powered servers I use have had a noticeable history of crashes and/or severe errors, preventing users from efficiently using the server.

 A real-life example of using a Ubuntu server: I needed to provide a stable server environment with the last possible version of KVM.
 Ubuntu was used, providing new enough versions along with acceptable enough stability.

-Ubuntu published new versions every 6 months; average lifespan of a version is 18 months.
-However, there are LTS (long term support) versions that can be used for considerable time without upgrading OS (major OS upgrades are always tricky; they should be avoided as much as possible).
+Ubuntu published new versions every 6 months; the average lifespan of a version is 18 months.
+However, there are LTS (long-term support) versions that can be used for a considerable time without upgrading OS (major OS upgrades are always tricky; they should be avoided as much as possible).

-Conclusion: use Ubuntu, when you require the latest possible versions and maximum possible choice of packages.
+Conclusion: use Ubuntu, when you require the latest possible versions and a maximum possible choice of packages.

-Superior stability and long support (6.* versions will be fully supported till second quarter of 2017, while maintenance updates will be provided till November, 2020) makes it a natural choice if stability (rather than freshest versions) is the goal.
+Superior stability and long support (6.* versions will be fully supported till the second quarter of 2017, while maintenance updates will be provided till November 2020) make it a natural choice if stability (rather than freshest versions) is the goal.
 Note that CentOS packages are even more out-of-date than Debian ones.
-If you need latest versions of all packages, you would either need to build them manually (which is almost always much ado), or choose OS distribution.
+If you need the latest versions of all packages, you would either need to build them manually (which is almost always much ado), or choose OS distribution.

-Use CentOS, if stable and secure OS is what you need the most.
+Use CentOS, if the stable and secure OS is what you need the most.

 What version to use, 32-bit or 64-bit?